mmhverheijden/portfolio_THUAS/README.md

 ### Introduction of the subject field

 The 'dark web' is a collection of various websites that exist on an encrypted network that cannot be indexed using traditional search engines or browsers.
 The dark web provides its users complete anonimity because of the 'Tor network', provided with its own browser granting access to the dark web for everybody, making it easily accessible and rather risk-free for illegal activities.
 Because this hosts a large amount of illegal activities, both Interpol and multiple international police departments are very interested in gaining more insight in order to combat these cybercriminals.
-The research will focus on using natural language processing in combination with machine learning to provide these insights, feeding data in the form of various market advertisements and forum posts in order to classify what topic(s) is/are discussed in said texts.
+The research will focus on using natural language processing (NLP) in combination with machine learning to provide these insights, in the form of certain predetermined topics.
+NLP is the domain of processing text to binary data in order for a machine learning model to understand meaning and context.
+Feeding the data to the model will be in the form of various market advertisements and forum posts in order to classify what the topic(s) is/are that are discussed in said texts.

 ### Literature research

-Within the project, a lot of research was conducted in order to obtain knowledge about the domain of the darkweb and natural language processing, but also about data science itself since this is a new field of knowledge for me.
+Within the project, I conducted a lot of research in order to obtain knowledge about the domain of the dark web, natural language processing, but also about data science itself since this is a new domain of knowledge for me.
 This resulted in a lot of deskresearch, scouring the internet for information about all these subjects.

 ### Terms, jargon and definitions